phlax/scrambler/README.md

 Modern python environments tend to place the active packages in different places in the filesystem.

-Scramble symlinks active python packages into a folder.
+Scramble symlinks active python packages into a single folder.

 This allows quick traversal to available modules during development, and places namespaced packages into a logical filesystem.